VU-Programming/OOFP-snake/README.md

+##

+The goals of this assignment are:
+- To practice using immutable data
+- To practice writing readable code
+- To practice programming

 ## Game description

 The goal of Snake is to create a snake as long as possible.
 This is achieved by guiding the